Table of Contents:

 By default, the Canary app will send you a notification if your Canary device detects motion when it's in Away mode.
-While your Canary begins recording immediately with detection of any movement, alerts can take anywhere from 15-45 seconds to be delivered.
+Alerts should take between 5-15 seconds to be delivered, however they can take up to 45 seconds.
 The time it takes for a notification to be delivered is dependent on three factors:

 - Home network environment and configuration.

 - The Canary cloud and computer vision processing time.

 Canary uses "computer vision" to determine if motion is happening, which means it’s analyzing changes in the pixels on the screen.
 Once enough video is processed, Canary's computer vision algorithms attempt to filter out repetitive motion from things like ceiling fans, or background motion like lights and shadows to provide you with intelligent notifications.

 In most cases, you can troubleshoot notification issues right from your phone and the Canary app.

 With Premium Service, regardless of when the notification is received, your Canary will immediately start recording footage when motion is detected.
 To find out more about Premium Service, click here.

 Note: To learn more about customizing modes, visit Modes overview.

 Check Canary system status to see if we're experiencing any temporary service interruptions that may impact notifications being delivered.
 If the status is "Operational" that means all things are normal with the Canary Cloud.

 Make sure notifications are enabled